burrapriyanka85-pixel/career-advisor-app/README.md

 Frontend Developer

-ML Engineer
+Machine Learning Engineer

 Product Manager

 Cybersecurity Analyst

-Shows Match %, Matched Skills, Missing Skills
+Outputs include:

+Match percentage

+Matched skills

+Missing skills

-📊 Gap Analysis
+2. Comprehensive Gap Analysis

-Complete table of skill gaps

-Identify what you need to learn next

-Download results as CSV

-🤖 Summary Generation

-Two summary modes:
+Complete skills comparison for every supported role

+Identification of missing technical and soft skills

+Downloadable CSV report

+3. Two Summary Modes

+Soft Teal (No AI)

+Default mode

+Uses offline template-based summary

+No external API calls

-Mode	Description
+Online AI Mode (Optional)

-Soft Teal (No AI)	Local template-based summary (no external API calls) Online AI Mode	Uses an external AI provider only when you add your secret key 📄 Resume Skill Extraction
+Generates AI-based summaries

+Activated only when API key is added

+Fully user-controlled

+4. Resume Skill Extraction

-Upload PDF or DOCX resumes
+Supports PDF and DOCX resume uploads

-Extracts skills safely and locally

-No external server usage

-Auto-adds detected skills to your profile

-📥 Downloads

-Summary (TXT)

-Gap Analysis (CSV)

-Saved plan from your last session

-🔐 Privacy by Design
+Extracted skills are added automatically

 Resume content is processed in memory

-App does not store or send your data anywhere
+No external data storage or transmission

+5. Downloadable Reports

+Career summary (TXT)

+Gap analysis (CSV)

+Saved career plan snapshot (session-based)

+6. Privacy by Design

+User data is not stored or transmitted

+Resume text is not logged

-Online AI mode is opt-in
+Online AI mode is optional and requires explicit setup

-🧠 How It Works
+How It Works

-Select Skills
-Choose skills manually or upload a resume to detect skills automatically.
+Select skills manually or upload a resume.

-Matching Engine
-Your skills are compared with role definitions and scored.

-Gap Analysis Table
-See what you’re missing for each role.

-Summary Generator
+The system compares your skills to predefined role profiles.

+A full gap analysis is generated.

-Creates a career summary + 3-month development plan.
+The system produces a career summary with a 3-month plan.

-Download Reports
-Get your career report as CSV and summary as TXT.

-🧪 Technologies Used
+Reports can be downloaded for future reference.

+Technology Stack

 Python 3.x